krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking/index.md

 match = re.search(pattern, content.strip(), re.DOTALL)
 ```

-This regex parses output from an LLM, and tries to match text within `<summary>` tags as output by the LLM.
+This regex parses output that is returned from a large language model, and tries to match text within `<summary>` tags as output by the LLM.
 It also explicitly matches newlines before and after each block of text.
 It defines capture groups for the whole content of the summary tags, as well as each newline-delimited match group.

 So what's the problem here?